 Many of us experience a moment of connection when we look into an animal’s eyes and know, instantly, that we’ve found our next pet.
 Susan DeVoe had that happen through a text message.

 DeVoe had recently lost 16-year-old Ripley, a spirited border collie mix with one blue and one brown eye.
 When she received a text message from the Humane Society of the United States that featured a rescued pup with one blue and one brown eye, DeVoe thought maybe Ripley was sending her a message: It’s time.

-The HSUS Animal Rescue Team removed Emma—along with 54 other dogs and 34 cats—from a cruelty situation in July.
+Our Animal Rescue Team removed Emma—along with 54 other dogs and 34 cats—from a cruelty situation in July.
 Emma was nearly hairless because of an allergy and her ears were infected.
-The rescue team transported her to Lost Dog & Cat Rescue Foundation, an HSUS shelter and rescue partner, in Washington, D.C. to be fostered while recovering.
-DeVoe tracked down Emma’s adoption profile and connected with Emma’s foster family by email.
+The rescue team transported her to Lost Dog & Cat Rescue Foundation, an HSUS shelter and rescue partner, in Washington, D.C. to be fostered while she recovered.
+DeVoe tracked down Emma’s adoption profile and connected with her foster family by email.
 In September, DeVoe and husband Doug Dunco drove to D.C. from their home in Indiana to meet Emma.
 They returned with a new family member.

 After a rough beginning, Emma’s found her way.

 Want more content like this?

 This was written and produced by the team behind All Animals, our award-winning magazine.
 Each issue is packed with inspiring stories about how we are changing the world for animals together.Learn MoreSubscribe